Glossary

 Alternative Credential: Non-traditional (non-degree) credentials offered by institutions of higher education, which may be for credit or non-credit.
 Typically issued in a digital format.

-Badge (Digital): An award that indicates an accomplishment or skill that can be displayed, accessed, and verified online.
+Badge (Digital): An artifact that indicates an accomplishment or skill that can be displayed, accessed, and verified online.

 Certificate: An academic program (undergraduate, graduate or professional level) based on a free-standing body of knowledge, often interdisciplinary in nature.